Katherine Reynolds Lewis

 Katherine Reynolds Lewis is an American journalist and author.

 Life

 Lewis attended Phillips Exeter Academy and graduated from Harvard University with a bachelor's degree in physics.
-She worked as national correspondent for Newhouse News Service and as a national reporter for Bloomberg News and contributes to Fortune magazine, USA Today's magazine group, The Washington Post, Working Mother magazine, Time, and The Huffington Post.
+She worked as a national correspondent for Newhouse News Service and as a national reporter for Bloomberg News and contributes to Fortune magazine, USA Today's magazine group, The Washington Post, Working Mother magazine, Time, and The Huffington Post.

 Her first book The Good News About Bad Behavior: Why Kids Are Less Disciplined Than Ever -- And What to Do About It was published by PublicAffairs in April 2018.